Entanglement in the symmetric subspace: mapping multipartite to bipartite states: Geometric measure

-Note that Result~\ref{ob:GM_LB} provides an analytical estimation of the geometric measure for multipartite symmetric states.
-In particular, it can be computed exactly when the inequality (\ref{eq:ob_GM_inequality}) is saturated, i.e., when the closest separable state lies in $\tilde{\mathcal{S}}_{2}^{(N/2 + 1)}$.
-This occurs, for example, when a symmetric state $\ket{\Psi}$ is Schmidt decomposable, since $y_{\max}$ matches $s_{\max}$.
+We have several remarks.
+First, Result~\ref{ob:GM_LB} provides an analytical estimate of the geometric measure for multipartite symmetric states.
+In particular, it can be computed exactly when the inequality (\ref{eq:ob_GM_inequality}) is saturated, i.e., when the closest product state lies in $\tilde{\mathcal{S}}_{2}^{(N/2 + 1)}$, such as $\ket{0}^{\otimes N}$.
+In fact, the GHZ state achieves this saturation.